How to Apply for a Library Card

 - The laptop must be returned to the librarian at the reference desk in the same operating condition as when it was borrowed.

-- The laptop must be checked in at least one hour prior to closing time, even if that means an abbreviated session for the patron.
+- The laptop must be checked in at least 30 minutes prior to closing time, even if that means an abbreviated session for the patron.

 Fines and Liability